michael-simons/wro4j-spring-boot-starter/README.md

 For further configuration you can use all properties described under [Available Configuration Options](http://wro4j.readthedocs.org/en/stable/ConfigurationOptions/) under the namespace _wro4j.*_, the options for configuring the pre- and postprocessors are under the subnamespace _wro4j.managerFactory.*_, as _wro4j.managerFactory.preProcessors_ and _wro4j.managerFactory.postProcessors_.

 As an alternative, you can add processors via their fully qualified classname as _wro4j.preProcessors_ and _wro4j.postProcessors_.
 Configuring the processors via name or fully qualified class are mutually exclusive.

+### Configuration of Pre- and PostProcessors

+You can configure Pre- and PostProcessors at two different points:

+If you use `wro4j.managerFactory.preProcessors` and `wro4j.managerFactory.postProcessors` you must use predefined [aliases](http://wro4j.readthedocs.io/en/stable/RegisterCustomProcessors/?highlight=alias) or register your own processor provider as described in the comments of [issue #3](https://github.com/michael-simons/wro4j-spring-boot-starter/issues/3).

+You can however use "our" custom options `wro4j.preProcessors` and `wro4j.postProcessors` (note the difference: No manager factory in between!).
+Those optionse take a comma separated list of classes that must implement `ResourcePreProcessor` and `ResourcePostProcessor` respectively.

+If you do this, the `wro4j-spring-boot-starter` first checks, if a bean of the given type exists in the application context.
+This way, you can manage your proccessors as normal Spring beans.
+The only thing you have to take care of is to make sure that those are present in the context before `Wro4jAutoConfiguration` runs.
+See the example [Wro4jAutoConfigurationIntegrationTests](https://github.com/michael-simons/wro4j-spring-boot-starter/blob/master/src/test/java/ac/simons/spring/boot/wro4j/Wro4jAutoConfigurationIntegrationTests.java#L95).

 ### Options not present in the original Wro4j version